MIT-SPARK/llm_scene_understanding/README.md

 - [Apartment](https://github.com/verityw/llm_scene_understanding/tree/main/real_dsg_vis)
 - [Office](https://htmlpreview.github.io/?https://github.com/verityw/llm_scene_understanding/blob/main/real_dsg_vis/uh2_office_vis.html)

+Alternatively, we provide all the rooms' query strings, ground truth labels, and inferred labels (here)[].
+Note some rooms are omitted due to abnormal ground truth room labels or lack of objects contained within.

 ## Citation
 We have yet to publish this paper.
 Once it is up on Arxiv, we will update this section accordingly.